 Novel food application guidance

 The content of any application for CBD products should follow the usual application for novel foods.

 An important part of any application will be a consideration of the product’s safety.
 Applicants will need to include details of the toxicological studies they have undertaken, or propose to undertake with clear details of the reasoning for these particular tests.
 Where all information isn’t available at the time of submission, a justification for the delay and when results will be available must also be included.
 Without such information it is unlikely we will be able to validate an application.

 Meeting the validation standard does not mean the product will necessarily be authorised.
 Each application will be considered on its own merits, but with so little publicly available information on the safety of CBD we anticipate that directly relevant studies will be needed.
 Applications will be progressed and potentially authorised only if this directly relevant safety information is included.

 Deadline for businesses to submit CBD applications to continue to sell existing products

-After this date, only products which were on the market at the time of our announcement on CBD (13 February 2020) and for which the FSA has a validated application will be allowed to remain on the market.
+After this date, only products which were on the market at the time of our announcement on CBD (13 February 2020) and for which the FSA has received an application which is subsequently validated will be allowed to remain on the market.

 We have advised local authorities that businesses can continue to sell their existing CBD products during this time, provided they: